codatio/codat-docs/docs/using-the-api/webhooks/core-rules-types.md

 ### Client rate limit reached

 **Type**: Rate Limit Reached
-**Trigger:** The number of requests to the API from a client has exceeded the current quota.
-This rule is client-specific, so does not include a `companyId` and cannot be filtered by company.
+**Trigger:** The number of requests to the API from this client has exceeded the current quota.
+Rate limits apply to a client as a whole, so this rule cannot be filtered by company and does not include a `companyId`.
 **Additional data:** `dailyQuota`, `expiresUtc`

 ```json